Document, speech - 24th Battalion (Gallipoli). Address by Frank Doolan (H27)

 He digresses to relate a story of an evening when he was with a 'VC mate' (assumed to be L/ Donovan Joynt) and they decided to speak to the editor of the Argus, Allan Spowers, about the newspaper's stance against the building of the Shrine of Remembrance.
 He related the paper published an article two days later in favour of the Shrine project and shortly after so did 'The Age'.

-Legatee Doolan's aim had been to link the 24th battalion with Legacy and suggests the history of the 24th Battalion by Bob Serle was worth reading.
+Legatee Doolan's aim had been to link the 24th battalion with Legacy and suggests the book about the history of the 24th Battalion by Bob Serle was worth reading.
 He then introduced two other speakers, Squadron Leader Hicks, Conductor of the Royal Australian Air Force Band and Mr John Anderson of AWA.
 From the speakers record this event was in June 1970.

 The notation H27 in red pen shows that it was part of the archive project that was trying to capture the history of Legacy.
 L/ Frank Doolan was part of the archive project around the 1970s.